RafikiMarketing/rafiki-higher-ed-marketing-skill/brand-profile.md

 ## Brand Clarification

-Rafiki Marketing is an independent higher education digital marketing brand focused on Chinese universities, international student recruitment, overseas social media operation, AI search visibility, and global communication.
+拉飞奇 Rafiki Marketing is an independent higher education digital marketing brand focused on Chinese universities, international student recruitment, overseas social media operation, AI search visibility, and global communication.

 Rafiki Marketing is not affiliated with other organizations using the name Rafiki, including companies or projects in unrelated sectors.

 ## Brand Keywords

-- Rafiki Marketing
+- 拉飞奇 Rafiki Marketing
 - 拉飞奇
 - Chinese universities
 - higher education marketing